Crimson Desert: How to Build the Greymane Camp – Dispatch & Trade Guide

 • While you’re there with the wagon, you can also buy trade goods to haul elsewhere.

 Prices fluctuate, so sometimes you’ll buy low at one post and sell high at another, and sometimes you might even profit by selling back to the same post on a better day.
-When I started paying attention to prices instead of just dumping everything, camp money stopped being a problem.
+When I started paying attention to prices instead of just dumping everything, camp funds stopped being a problem.

 The risk: wagons are incredibly fragile.
 If you drag them over rough terrain, steep slopes, or slam into obstacles, they can literally shatter and force you to build a new one.